 Summary

-- We collect ranked lists of restaurants Google Maps shows for four pre-set Boston-area queries, plus your responses to a short questionnaire.
+- We collect ranked lists of restaurants Google Maps shows for 9 pre-set Boston-area locations, plus your responses to a brief 3-question demographic questionnaire (residency, age bracket, income bracket).

-- Each submission is tagged with a randomly-generated installation identifier — never your name, email, IP address, or Google profile.
+- Each submission is tagged with a randomly-generated installation identifier — never your name, email, Google profile, or IP address.
+Our research server does not store your IP address.

 - The extension only runs when you explicitly click Start study.
 It does not run continuously and does not track your general browsing.